Fallen-Breath/tweakermore/docs/document-en_us.md

 If the shulker box contains only 1 item type, then that item in the box will be shown

+If the shulker box contains only 1 item type with different nbt, then "*" will be appended

 If the shulker box contains multiple types of item, then "..." will be shown

 If the shulker box is empty, no hint will be shown